SNAIL OF APPROVAL FAQ

 Since Snail of Approval is a locally administered program, there must be a local chapter or Community to give the award.

 If a local chapter exists but they do not have a Slow Food Snail of Approval award program, then the local chapter can begin a program!
 Check out this onboarding guide on how to establish a program in an existing chapter.

 If there is no chapter or Community in your area, then we will help you find the nearest one that can fulfill the requirements of vetting an applicant.
 If you have a group that is interested in participating and hosting more than one Slow Food initiative, then a chapter is the best organization to form.
 If you have a group that is singularly interested in hosting a Snail of Approval program, then a Slow Food Community is the best organization.
 Please email firstname.lastname@example.org for more info!

 HOW IS SNAIL OF APPROVAL DIFFERENT FROM OTHER AWARDS?

 Unlike other food awards, Snail of Approval does not have a group of people huddled away in an office adjudicating faraway chefs and restaurants.
 Snail of Approval is a grassroots award, administered by local Slow Food chapter and Community leaders.
 That means awardees can build long-lasting relationships with other like-minded Slow Food activists around good, clean and fair food for all.
 We also don’t just focus our program on presenting awards for excellent food (although we love delicious food).
 We care about sustainable practices inside the kitchen, the establishment’s relationship with the community, their worker’s welfare and the cultural and local connections in its sourcing.

 WHAT BENEFITS DO I RECEIVE BY BEING AWARDED?

-- National marketing campaigns and events
+- Be included in national Slow Food marketing campaigns and events

-HOW DO I KEEP MY AWARD STATUS?
+HOW DO I MAINTAIN MY AWARD STATUS?